wp-plugins/jigoshop/readme.txt

 == Changelog ==

+= 1.17 - 2015-04-16 =
+* New: Improved Reports page.
+* New: Improved System Info page.
+* New: Jigoshop Extensions page.
+* New: Remove Jigoshop Web Optimization System in favor of new Jigoshop Round Trip Optimizer extension.
+* Improved: Ability to set handling fee for Local Pickup.
+* Improved: Reformatted and checked Free Shipping and Local Pickup shipping methods.
+* Improved: Display "Out of stock" for variable products without any available variation.
+* Improved: PHP Execution Time in System Info page.
+* Improved: Cart items check before displaying.
+* Improved: All out of stock products, can be properly removed from shop page.
+* Improved: Invalid license key can be properly deactivated.
+* Improved: Updated www.jigoshop.com links.
+* Fixed: "Apply coupon" button in checkout no longer places the order.

 = 1.16.1 - 2015-03-18 =
 * Improved: Ability to enable/disable HTML emails.
 * Improved: `[order_items_table]` code for HTML order items table.
 Used by default now.